 or other vicious monster (or sometimes a violent relative) kills Lodge Boy's pregnant mother while her husband

-is out hunting and throws one of her unborn children behind a curtain in the lodge, and the other one out the
+is out hunting and throws one of her unborn children out the door into the yard, leaving the other behind in the lodge.

 the lodge) is found by his father and raised in civilization, while